English | Español

 If you are under 18 in the United States, you are not legally an adult.
-This means that you have less legal rights than adults do about what is and is not your choice.
-However, you do have many legal protections for your safety and you do have many choices.
+This means that you have less legal rights than adults do.
+However, you do have many legal protections for your safety, and you do have many choices.

 1. We each belong to ourselves.

 I belong to myself – my body, my time, my feelings, my personal space, my thoughts, my spirit, all of me.
 And other people belong to themselves.

 My family, school, coach, and/or employer have rules that I must follow or there will be consequences.
 I can speak up but I cannot always control what other people will think, feel, say, or do.
 I can set boundaries, leave, or seek help if others harm my health or safety.
 I cannot always control whether a situation or relationship at home, at school, with friends, or at work will get better.

 – and neither should touch, teasing, gifts, or favors.

 Getting help can mean — asking the person who is creating the problem to change his/her behavior; talking to someone who is in a position of authority to solve the problem; gathering with other people to deal with the problem together; asking for personal support from someone outside the situation completely; or even taking legal action.

 - Internalized beliefs: not worth it, have no right, dangerous to say no, my role is to please others.

 - Triggers: emotions, behaviors, thoughts, and words that cause us to explode with feelings.

 - Longing to belong: wishing to be accepted, loved, wanted, or included by another person or a group.